edamontology/edamontologyDocs/editors_guide.rst

 - Respect the `scope <todo>`_, specifically:

    - **MUST NOT** include fine-grained operations or types of data.
 As a rare exception, very high-level operations *e.g.* *Sequence analysis* **MAY** be included.
-   - **MUST NOT** include any concept tied to a concrete project or product.
+   - **MUST NOT** include any topic tied to a concrete project or product.
    - **SHOULD NOT** include anything that is more tangible than a very general topic, *e.g.* specific cell types, diseases, biological processes, environment types *etc*.
 Such fine-grained concepts belong in their own ontology, but **MAY** be captured, where desirable, as synonyms in EDAM.
 Rare exceptions are allowed where a term really is in extremely prevalent usage (pragmatism rules!)

 - **MUST NOT** define multiple parents of a topic, with the exception of the strongest cases only, where it would be incongruous not to do so *e.g.* *Biochemistry* is a child of both *Biology* and *Chemistry*.